STARTBODY

 Tefl article - TEFL The difference between teaching one to one and groups #317 - ✔️ ✔️ ✔️ ITTT

 In the words of one-to-one pioneer, Peter Wilberg, ´One-to-one teaching is different´. http://www.oxfordtefl.com/teacher_development_courses/certificate_one _to_one_teaching(Teaching one to one: Mark Powell, oxford TEFL.)
 Most TEFL courses and language schools are geared towards teaching students in groups, so many teachers find it difficult to adapt there skills to one to one teaching.
 Many, perhaps most, of the personal and pedagogical skills we have developed as language teachers relate almost exclusively to working with groups.
 It has been suggested that most students prefer one to one teaching as opposed to being taught as a group.
-For teachers it can prove very challenging, as expectations tend to be high from the students view point, students and...
+For teachers it can prove very challenging, as expectations tend to be high from the students view point,...
 [Read more]

 Tefl reviews - What S The Difference Between Online Courses In Class Courses And Combined Courses - ✔️ ✔️ ✔️ ITTT

 Below you can read feedback from an ITTT graduate regarding one section of their online TEFL certification course.
 Each of our online courses is broken down into concise units that focus on specific areas of English language teaching.
 This convenient, highly structured design means that you can quickly get to grips with each section before moving onto the next.
 This unit serves to inform me about Books And materials And How I can utilized Them within the classroom.
 There are two groups of materials Which can be grouped as authentic materials or created materials.
 Authentic materials are more real And more interested, students can gain confidence And their interest can be geared towards that.
-With the created materials, they are usually designed by the Teacher to replace or...
+With the created materials, they are usually designed by the Teacher to...
 [Read more]

 Tefl reviews - Between Vs Among English Grammar Teaching Tips - ✔️ ✔️ ✔️ ITTT